Recent and Upcoming Events

 The John R. Evans Lectureship in Global Health was established by Dr. David Naylor, when he was The University of Toronto’s Dean of Medicine.
 The lectureship acknowledges the major role Dr. Evans played in the University of Toronto’s history and his global contributions to the advancement of human health and well-being.

-April 21st, 2021 – Dr. Rene Loewenson, keynote speaker, will deliver a talk titled “Fundamental choices for the future of public health – what is COVID-19 exposing?” it will be followed by reflections from Lisa Forman and Sharmila Mhatre as well as a Q&A from the audience.
-For more information and registration please visit link.
+April 21st, 2021 – Dr. Rene Loewenson, keynote speaker, will delivered a talk titled “Fundamental choices for the future of public health – what is COVID-19 exposing?” it was followed by reflections from Lisa Forman and Sharmila Mhatre as well as a Q&A from the audience.

-February 28th, 2020 – DLSPH welcomes visiting scholar Nísia Trindade Lima will speak about her experience as the President of the Oswaldo Cruz Foundation in educational initiatives in universal health care coverage.
+February 28th, 2020 – DLSPH welcomed visiting scholar Nísia Trindade Lima who spoke about her experience as the President of the Oswaldo Cruz Foundation in educational initiatives in universal health care coverage.
 The title of the talk is Brazil’s Unified Health System: history and perspectives

 Global Health Speakers